BetriuJaume/Deep-Recommenders/README.md

 ![](https://hackmd.io/_uploads/BJ8afBbch.png)

 We can see that the model overfits faster than the previous one.
 In this case from the 18th batch.
-By doing an early stopagge we obtain the following test metrics:
+By doing an early stoppage we obtain the following test metrics:

 | Hit ratio 10 | NDCG | Coverage |
 | -------- | -------- | -------- |
 |  0.52  | 0.30     | 90%        |

-### Compact model:
+### Compact model: <a name="compact_model"></a>

 ![](https://hackmd.io/_uploads/SyjQNSW9n.png)

 The compact model is the simplest of the three architectures.
-This model eliminates the two fully connected layers that we had after the embedings in the deep model.
+This model eliminates the two fully connected layers that we had after the embeddings in the deep model.

 Setting the following hyperparameters
 - **batch size:** 500000